rokucommunity/rooibos/docs/index.md

 ```

 ### Setup tearDown, beforeEach and afterEach Scoping
-Setup and Teardown, can also be scoped to an it group.
+Setup and Teardown, can also be scoped to an describe group.
 If the annotations appear _after_ an `@describe` group annotation, then the setup and teardown will apply only to that group.
-If the annotations appear _before the first it group annotation_ then they will be applied to all groups, _which do not have Setup and Teardown group-level-annotations_")
+If the annotations appear _before the first describe group annotation_ then they will be applied to all groups, _which do not have Setup and Teardown group-level-annotations_")

 Like `setup` and `tearDown`, `beforeEach` and `afterEach` can be applied to the whole test by overriding the `beforeEach` and `afterEach` functions.
 You can scope them to `@describe` blocks, by using the `@setUp`, `@tearDown`, `@beforeEach` and `@afterEach` annotation above the relevant function.
 Note you can call back your test suite class's overall setup, tearDown, beforeEach and afterEach.